Reaching the 5 billion.

 HOW WE GIVE.

-We give a Keepod to one of our Keepod Projects that needs a donation.
+Funds are used to give Keepod devices and refurbisher computers to our Keepod Projects that needs a donation.
 For each project, we partner with an NGO or school that works in a community without personal computing access.

 Our partner NGO implements the Keepod project on the ground.
 We provide remote or on-site support to teach the communities how to use Keepods and how to train others.